verbb/gift-voucher/docs/developers/events.md

 });
 ```

-### The `afterCaptureVoucherSnapshot` event
+### The `afterCaptureVoucherSnapshot` Event
-Plugins can get notified after we capture a voucher's field data, and customize, extend, or redact the data to be persisted.
+The event that is triggered after we capture a voucher's field data, and customize, extend, or redact the data to be persisted.

 ```php
 use verbb\giftvoucher\elements\Voucher;